 This movie shows the effect Alzheimer’s disease has on a well-respected elementary school teacher and her husband and children.
 A Vow to Cherish is a movie that captures the true meaning of the words “til death do us part.”
-Barbara Babcock plays Ellen Brighton, and Ken Howard plays John Brighton, a married couple dedicated to one another as much as to God.
+Barbara Babcock plays Ellen Brighton, and Ken Howard plays John Brighton, a married couple dedicated to God as much as to one another.

 7. The Notebook 2004

 Despite her memory being wiped out by dementia, the story of The Notebook tells of a husband’s unconditional love for his wife.
 Noah, a man in his eighties, reads aloud to the love of his life to restore her faded memories.
 Having heard his words, he believes that he will bring the unforgettable memories of their relationship to Allie, who has been through turbulent times in her own life.
 While he spends every day reading portions of his old journal to her, she treats him as if he were a great but mysterious stranger.